 Property taxes for owners in Marbella

-Hello everyone, today I want to use this opportunity to talk to you about taxes when owning a property.
-Sometimes the information about this can be a bit misleading, so I thought I’ll break it down for you.
+Welcome to our todays blog about property taxes in Marbella.
+I want to use this opportunity to talk to you about taxes when owning a property in Marbella.
+Sometimes the information about this can be misleading, so I thought I’ll break it down for you, to make it easier.

-First, all these taxes and costs will be calculated on the basis of the purchase price, the location of the property – municipality, and its size and cadastral value.
-Let’s break it into different parts.
-You’ve got taxes and costs related to the property itself, and then you got taxes related to the owner.
+First, all these taxes and costs are paid on a yearly basis and will be calculated on the basis of the purchase price, the location of the property (municipality), and its size and cadastral value.
+Let’s break it into two different parts.
+First taxes related to the owner of the property, and second taxes and costs related to the property itself.

-Taxes related to the owner when owning a property in Marbella
+1. Taxes related to the owner of a property in Marbella

-The second issue is related to the owner but in this case, it’s only owners who are non-residents in Spain, in that case, there’s a non-resident tax – taxing the owner of the property.
-I know there are many clients who don’t pay that tax and the government don’t really follow up today that match on it, but what they do is that the day that you will be selling they will be reviewing all these years you haven’t paid, and they will make you pay at the moment at the notary.
-You can leave it for later, but that payment will be also incremented with percentages and so on.
-So, it’s better to pay every year, a lawyer can charge about maybe €200 per year to fill in all your tax declarations.
-That was regarding the owner.
+Then you have the non-resident tax but it’s only applied to owners who are non-resident in Spain.
+I know some clients don’t pay this tax and the government doesnt really follow up that match on it, but what they do, is that the day that you will be selling your property, the tax office will review if you have paid it or not, and you will be obliged to pay it after selling your property, if you havent.
+So theoretically you can leave it for later, but that payment will be also incremented with interest and other costs for not paying on time.
+So, it’s better to pay it every year, a lawyer can charge about maybe €200 per year to fill in this tax declaration.
+Thats regarding the owner.

-Taxes related to the property itself when owning a property in Marbella
+2. Taxes and costs related to the property itself when owning a property in Marbella

 View this post on Instagram